-Slurred speech after head injury is extremely common.
+Slurred speech after a head injury is a common effect of traumatic brain injury.
 Of course, that doesn’t sound very comforting when you are the one stuck living with it.

 It can be intensely frustrating, not to mention lonely and depressing, to feel unable to communicate with others.
 Thankfully, speech therapists have come up with ways to treat this condition and reduce the amount of word slurring head injury patients experience.

 This article will show you how to manage slurred speech after a head injury and how to communicate effectively in spite of it.

 The condition that causes slurred or slow speech is called dysarthria.
 It occurs when the areas of the brain that control the muscles we use for speech are damaged.

 This is why it is often hard for head injury patients to fully form words, even though you may know exactly what you want to say.

 Dysarthria is closely related to but separate from aphasia, which involves difficulty expressing yourself and finding or remembering the right words.